 “I don’t know women shave the body hair; I know they shave their private parts not hair on the arm or leg.
 In Africa, ladies with hair on the arm and leg are sexy and look natural.
 Shaving the body hair is a new development among the new generation.
 Just imagine walking to an office seeing a smartly dressed lady with thick legs with body hair on her arm and leg, tell me you don’t find her sexy or attractive”.

-Those were the words of my grand father expressing his opinion on the subject matter some years ago.
+Those were the words of my grandfather expressing his opinion on the subject matter some years ago.
 Some may say he is old fashion but hey!
-Thus the opinion of a really African man with no foreign influence.
+Thus the opinion of a real African man with no foreign influence.

 We all know that the act of shaving the body hair is initially practice by the foreigners such as Brazil in the early 1500 CE, according to Wikipedia.

 The act of shaving body hair around the private regions has been around for a while.
-Hence, the recent development of grooming centers in almost every part of Africa have seen both men and ladies involved in the act of shaving their body hair including the eye brow.
+Hence, the recent development of grooming centers in almost every part of Africa has seen both men and hairy ladies involved in the act of shaving their body hair including the eyebrow.